umbraco/UmbracoDocs/Fundamentals/Backoffice/index-v7.md

 ---
-meta.Title: "The Umbraco Backoffice" meta.Description: "In this article you can learn more about the common terms and concepts that are used throughout the Umbraco Backoffice."
+meta.Title: "The Umbraco Backoffice"
+description: "In this article you can learn more about the common terms and concepts that are used throughout the Umbraco Backoffice."
 versionFrom: 7.0.0
 ---